robMolloy/pokkit-auth-control-panel-nextjs/README.md

-## Pokkit auth-control-panel
+## Pokkit Starter

-This is a auth-control-panel project for Pokkit.
-It is a NextJS app with a TS server and a Pocketbase instance that provides a control panel for pokkit auth.
+This is a starter project for Pokkit.
+It is a NextJS app with a TS server and a Pocketbase instance.
+It can be used as a starting point for your own Pokkit project - a fast reliable way to prototype your ideas .

 ## Dev Setup